koanzen/python_scripts/README.md

 # Background

-This branch is a collection of python scripts created while in my Python journey.
+This branch is a collection of python scripts created while in my journey learning Python.

 # List of software developers